 Drones, jointly with aerial cameras, offer an interesting solution for the use of facial recognition.
 For instance, they can be used in large areas during big public events.
-According to information from the Keesing Journal of Documents and Identity scientific journal, some drones are able to carry 10 kg cameras, which can identify a prospective criminal at a distance of 800 metres from a 100-metre height (as of June 2018).
+According to information from the Keesing Journal of Documents and Identity scientific journal, some drones are able to carry 10 kg cameras, which can identify a prospective criminal at a distance of 800 meters from a 100-meter height (as of June 2018).

-The technology is prevalent in this area.
+Technology is prevalent in this area.
 Due to careful study and analysis of the face, you can:

 - make monitoring the consumption of pharmaceuticals by a patient in a more accurate way;

 - detect genetic disorders, such as DiGeorge syndrome (up to 96,6% accurate);